Haivision/srt-rfc/draft-sharabayko-srt.md

 that have not been delivered in time.
 The timeout of dropping a packet is based on the TSBPD mechanism ({{tsbpd}}).

-With TLPKTDROP is enabled, when a packet timestamp is older than TLPKTDROP_THRESHOLD, the packet is considered "Too-Late" to be delivered.
-Thus, the sender might need to drop the packet.
+When TLPKTDROP mechanism is enabled, a packet is considered "too late" to be delivered and may be dropped by the sender if the packet timestamp is older than TLPKTDROP_THRESHOLD.

-TLPKTDROP_THRESHOLD: a marginal value that defines a limit for when a packet is considered to be delivered in time.
-: The value is related to SRT Latency ({{srt-latency}}).
-For an efficient packet drop mechanism, it is recommended that a higher value than the latency be used.
-This will allow the receiver to drop the packet first so that the sender drops the packet only when no proper response is received from the peer (due to severe congestion, for example).
-When considering RTT, it is recommended that the threshold value be 1.25 times the SRT Latency value.
+TLPKTDROP_THRESHOLD is related to the SRT latency ({{srt-latency}}).
+For an effective functioning of the Too-Late Packet Drop mechanism, it is recommended that a higher value than the SRT latency is used.
+This will allow the SRT receiver to drop missing packets first while the sender drops packets if only no proper response is received from the peer in time (e.g., due to severe congestion).
+The recommended threshold value is 1.25 times the SRT latency value.

-Note that the sender keeps packets for at least 1 second in case the SRT latency is not enough for a large RTT (that is, if TLPKTDROP_THRESHOLD is less than 1 second).
+Note that the SRT sender keeps packets for at least 1 second in case the latency is not enough for a large RTT (that is, if TLPKTDROP_THRESHOLD is less than 1 second).

 When enabled on the receiver, the receiver drops packets that have not been delivered